-- Make sure to put aside enough time for comforting, pleasurable and rewarding activities: participating in favorite hobbies and pastimes, journaling, spending time with family, friends and pets, etc.
+- Prevent caregiver guilt by putting aside enough time for comforting, pleasurable and rewarding activities: participating in favorite hobbies and pastimes, journaling, spending time with family, friends and pets, etc.

 - Follow a healthy lifestyle that includes nutritious eating, striving for 7 – 8 hours of sleep each night, exercising, quitting smoking and limiting alcohol consumption.

 - Find a support partner.
 To be the best caregiver you can be requires regular, routine breaks from care to take care of yourself.

 Contact Jewish Family Services Care at (213) 383-2273 for dependable respite care which gives family caregivers time to destress and unwind, a necessary element of effective senior care.
 We’re available based on your desired schedule and routine, with as little or as much ongoing support as needed, up through around-the-clock care.
 Keep in mind that taking the best care of yourself allows you to provide the best care assistance for the senior you love, and we are always here to help!
 Let our team show you how we provide the kind of home care services Santa Monica and other surrounding areas recommend most.
 For more information and all of the areas we serve in California, please visit our Service Area page.